Chapter 3: Project Setup

 await orm.seeder.seed(TestSeeder);

-And adjust the test assertion, as we now get 3 articles in the feed:
+And adjust the test assertion, as you now get 3 articles in the feed:

 expect(res.json()).toMatchObject({